Nonprofit Donations: 4 Ways to Attract More Donors

 Remember, transparency should be an ongoing commitment, and it's important to regularly assess and improve your practices to meet the expectations of your donors and stakeholders.

 The attention span of someone surfing the internet or on a website lasts about 8 seconds.
 You have 8 seconds to grab their attention and win them over!
 Some ways to make sure you can captivate your audience quickly might include:

 - Make sure your app or website is cleaned up and downloads fast or else your viewers will move on.

 - Hit them with substantial content on your front page to draw them in.
 A quick, compelling video, images, or any material that is drawing on their curiosity strings to learn more.

 - KEEP IT SIMPLE.
-The donating process should be straightforward, fast and easy.
-No chunky forms to fill out or a lot on content before the actually donation page.
+The donating process should be straightforward, fast, and easy.
+No chunky forms to fill out or a lot of content before the actual donation page.
 That 8 seconds attention span also works for things like surveys, filling out forms, and applications.
 Keep it short.